Protect your Foundation

 - If the window well has a cover, that cover should be openable from inside the window well without the use of any special tools or expertise

-In some cases, it is also advisable to install a ladder inside the window well to allow children and elderly to safely exit from deeper window wells.
+In some cases, it is also advisable to install a ladder inside the window well to allow children and the elderly to safely exit from deeper window wells.

 Available Styles and Options